 The cutting edge of large scientific experiments is the generation of petabytes and exabytes of data.
 Such large volumes of data require advances in computing, networking, software and storage.
 Spinoffs to engineering and business apllications should follow.

 For the past 30 years work at Stony Brook has developed a very tractable model of scheduling divisible (partitionable) loads.
 The methodology is very well suited to integrating communication and computation issues.
 A world wide publication list on this topic is available at this web site.

-A research effort into electric and other energy systems, Prof. Robertazzi is a co-P.I. on the Stony Brook Smart Grid Corridor project funded by LIPA and DOE since 2010.
+A research effort into electric and other energy systems, Prof. Robertazzi was a co-P.I. on the Stony Brook Smart Grid Corridor project funded by LIPA and DOE.